 As the research arm of the Clearinghouse, the Research Center is governed by a board of directors who are experienced in higher education, including education research and policy.

-- Mr. Michael Collins, Board Chair – Vice President, Programs, Jobs for the Future
+- Mr. Michael Collins, Board Chair – Vice President, Jobs for the Future

 - Dr. A. Hope Williams, Vice Chair – President, North Carolina Independent Colleges and Universities (NCICU)

-- Dr. Thomas Bailey, President, Teachers College Columbia University
+- Dr. Thomas Brock, Director, Community College Research Center, Teachers College, Columbia University

 - Dr. Anne Bryant, Executive Director Emerita, National School Boards Association